Ghini/ghini.github.io/_posts/2014-01-23-new-committer.markdown

 bauble.web, and he's not going to work at bauble.classic any longer.

-in Mompox we only need something working, we don't care if it's web or desktop, as long as it works, right now, so I forked the software, and will have a look, it can't be that difficult, just updating a few dependencies, can it?
+in Mompox we only need something working, we don't care if it's web or desktop, as long as it works—right now, so I forked the software, and will have a look, it can't be that difficult, just updating a few dependencies, can it?